szll/planetry/README.md

 - Tests and automated testing
 - "on pause scripts" that allow to print data when the user or scripts pause the simulation
-- "addBody(...)" as Go funtion in the Lua script scope
+- "addBody(...)" as Go function in the Lua script scope
-- Draw bodies in their real size not just pixels
+- Draw bodies in their real size; not just pixels
 - Attach camera to object
 - Draw name on pause
 - Collision